-Notes to the financial statements Financial year ended 31st March 2021
+Notes to the financial statements Financial period ended 31st December 2021

 Financial instruments

 Cash and cash equivalents

 Cash consists of cash on hand and demand deposits.
 Cash equivalents consist of short term highly liquid investments that are readily convertible to known amounts of cash that are subject to an insignificant risk of change in value.